-Digital Transformation: Key Elements and Common Roadblocks
+Digital Transformation: Key Elements

 To avoid being left behind in this digital world and to capitalize on digital opportunities, organizations must leverage knowledge to take the right steps forward.

 Digital transformation is a broad term that can apply to many different types of changes that evolve a business model or operations.
 There are six key elements that enable a successful digital transformation, along with three common hurdles that can prevent successful implementation.
 Understanding these key elements and hurdles can be the difference between a company thriving, barely surviving, or dying.